SAP OData Beta

 FactsOforEntityOf) define the relationships between entities within an object.
 These artifacts enable comprehensive and context-aware data extraction. - DeltaLinks track incremental changes since the last sync, optimizing resource usage and ensuring only updated records are captured in each sync cycle.

-Fivetran replicates both entities into a single table in your destination, combining the artifact and delta entities to provide a comprehensive view of your SAP data.
-We also retrieve metadata fields to track the data extraction process (ODQ-prefixed columns).
-These fields are essential for incremental data extraction but are not synced to the destination.
+When available, we combine data from the primary artifact entity and its associated DeltaLinksOf entity into a single destination table, providing a comprehensive view of your SAP data.
+We also retrieve ODQ-prefixed metadata fields that track the extraction process.
+These fields are essential for incremental data extraction, but we don't sync them to the destination.

 For more information, see the SAP Analytics Annotations documentation.